Perumazhakkalam: Plot

-Raziya and her father Abdu travel to Palakkad to meet Ganga to plead for mercy and obtain such a letter from her.
+Raziya and her father, Abdu, travel to Palakkad to meet Ganga to plead for mercy and obtain the letter from her.
 They stay in Abdu's old friend Kunjikannan's house.
 Ganga's in-laws refuse to let her meet Ganga but Raziya persists.
-She finally meets Ganga when she is visiting the temple, but Ganga is confused and leaves the scene.
+She finally meets Ganga when the latter is visiting the temple, but Ganga refuses to meet her and leaves the scene.
 Raziya is finally thrown out from the community compound by Raghu's relatives.

-Ganga finally realizes that she must pardon Akbar, but Raziya has left for her home by then.
-Realizing that pardoning Akbar could lead to ostracisation by her community, Ganga braves the situation and meets Raziya and signs the letter of pardon.
-When she returns home, she is thrown out of her home by her in laws and the community.
+Ganga finally realizes that she must pardon Akbar.
+However, Raziya has left for her home by then.
+Realizing that pardoning Akbar could lead to ostracisation by her community, Ganga travels to Raziya's hometown and meets her, signs the letter of pardon.
+When she returns home, she is thrown out by her in-laws and the community.

-Akbar returns after serving a seven years sentence and the family go to meet Ganga where the children of the families bond with each other oblivious to the relationship between their parents.
+Akbar returns after serving a three-year sentence and the family visits Ganga who now sells snacks for a living.
+The children of the families bond with each other oblivious to the relationship between their parents.